arnarejo/COURSERA-getting-and-cleaning-data/README.md

 # Coursera - Getting and cleaning data project
+Human activity recognition using smartphones data set

 This is final project in [getting and cleaning data course](https://www.coursera.org/learn/data-cleaning) which is third course in [Data Science Certification]() offered by Coursera and Johns Hopkins University.
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

+The repository includes the following files:
+- README.md: a description of the project
+- codeBook.md: a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+- run_analysis.R: a script for performing the analysis
+- tidy_data.txt: a tidy data set after performing the analysis

 ## About the dataset
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: